 What Does an Ovarian Cyst Feel Like?

 After ovulation occurs and the egg is released into the pelvis, the follicle may once again fill up with fluid or blood and persist.
 This generally lasts for another week or two, but it can be much longer than that.
 Sometimes the follicle can fail to rupture and the fluid-filled sac can remain for a few weeks.
-For some women, the rupture of a cyst can be painful enough to require a visit to the emergency room, and, rarely, even require a surgery to stop bleeding from the cyst.
+For some women, the rupture of an ovarian cyst can be painful enough to require a visit to the emergency room, and, rarely, even require a surgery to stop bleeding from the cyst.

 Types of Ovarian Cysts